Cambridge Postgraduate Open Day 2022

-We teach our graduate students how to plan and carry out cutting-edge research and our training is designed to help you to think clearly, originally and practically and to prepare you for leadership in science.
-Graduate training is very different from undergraduate courses.
+We teach our postgraduate students how to plan and carry out cutting-edge research and our training is designed to help you to think clearly, originally and practically and to prepare you for leadership in science.
+Postgraduate training is very different from undergraduate courses.
 It is based on individual needs and abilities and as such we carefully monitor the individual progress of each student; everyone has both a principal supervisor and associated advisor, and there are weekly student-led seminars to encourage shared knowledge.

 Research training within the Department has several essential components:

 - Contribution to the research project.